Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 Install the Video Analyzer client library for .NET with NuGet:

-`dotnet add package Azure.Media.Analytics.Edge --version 1.0.0-beta.1`
+`dotnet add package Azure.Media.VideoAnalyzer.Edge --version 1.0.0-beta.1`

 Install the Azure IoT Hub SDk for .Net with NuGet: